DanLavine/gostructwalker/README.md

 1. `mapValue[...]` defines the tags to provide for each index of a Map's values
 1. Indavidual tags are seperated by a `,`
 1. Each indavidual tag is in the format `key=value`

+### TODO

+1. Field names needs to be provided in struct parser
+1. Figure out what to do with pointers.
+Should those pass basic fields as poointers?
+What about traversables?